MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/contract-to-entitlement-migration.md

 After making sure that all aspects of feature parity for records in contracts are available in entitlements, perform the following steps to migrate from contracts to entitlements:

 1. Move the contract and contract lines to entitlements.
-2. Run update script to update entitlements on a case instead of contracts.
+2. Run update scripts to update entitlements on a case instead of contracts.

 For business requirements, if a resolved case needs to be updated, perform the following steps: